 Both of these types of policies can be purchased in less than two weeks with a no medical exam option.
 If you go the traditional route you are probably looking at 30-60 days.

 In any case, it is a good idea to weigh out all of your options and to then determine which type of life insurance policy will provide the best benefit, as well as to decide how much in terms of proceeds will be needed – both now and in the future – depending on your current and anticipated financial needs.

 Where to Find the Best Fast Life Insurance for Divorce Settlements

-Should you have any additional questions along the way about how to obtain fast life insurance for divorce settlements – or even about life insurance in general – please feel free to contact us directly.
-We can be reached via phone, toll-free, by calling 888-229-7522.
+Our agents can be reached by calling 888-229-7522.
 Our experts will be happy to walk you through how the policies work, which type of policy is right for you, how much coverage you need, and which of our many carriers may best fit in with your specific needs.

 We know the last thing you want to start during a divorce is figuring out what needs to happen with life insurance policies owned by you and your spouse.
 Our main job is to make sure this is done smoothly and efficiently, and our agents have numerous cases similar to this under their belts.
 We’re here to help.